What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Can Dogs Eat Salt?

 Yes, unlike frequent warnings that salt, or sodium, is toxic for dogs, it is an essential mineral for healthy dogs.
 The fluid and blood that surrounds the body cells of dogs contain sodium to keep cells hydrated and prevent them from swelling, while also maintaining the proper functioning of nerve and muscle cells.
 Reputable dog food manufacturers ensure the sodium levels in wet and dry dog food are appropriate for healthy dogs.
-The sodium content in commercial dog foods is in balance with proper proportions of energy, minerals, fats, proteins, vitamins and carbohydrates.
+The sodium content in commercial dog foods is in balance with proper proportions of energy, minerals, fats, proteins, vitamins, and carbohydrates.

 Good sources of sodium for dog foods include meat, fish, poultry, and eggs.
 However, to get the balance perfect, manufacturers might add salt.
 For dogs and their owners, salt is a palatant.

 However, what do dog owners do who feed their dogs homemade meals?
-The percentage of sodium in food, recommended by the Association of American Feed Control Officials is 0.3%, which is sufficient for health maintenance and to support normal development and growth of a dog.
+The percentage of sodium in food, recommended by the Association of American Feed Control Officials is 0.3%, which is sufficient for health maintenance and to support the normal development and growth of a dog.

-If home cooked dog meals have a bit more salt than the recommended percentage, healthy dogs would simply experience increased thirst, drink more water and excrete the excessive salt in their urine.
+If home-cooked dog meals have a bit more salt than the recommended percentage, healthy dogs would simply experience increased thirst, drink more water and excrete the excessive salt in their urine.

 However, dogs with heart, liver, or kidney disease might be at risk if their sodium intake is too high.
 A veterinarian will likely recommend reduced sodium intake to manage blood pressure and prevent excessive body fluid accumulation.
-Although older dogs are more likely to develop heart, kidney or liver problems, healthy senior dogs need not be fed a reduced sodium diet.
+Although older dogs are more likely to develop heart, kidney, or liver problems, healthy senior dogs need not be fed a reduced-sodium diet.

 Can Dogs Eat Cashews?

 Yes, dogs can eat cashews, but that does not mean they should.
-Unlike other nuts such as macadamia nuts, which are toxic to dogs, cashews are perfectly safe, if they are plain, unsalted, unspiced and given in small amounts.
+Unlike other nuts such as macadamia nuts, which are toxic to dogs, cashews are perfectly safe, if they are plain, unsalted, unspiced, and given in small amounts.
 Before sharing cashews with your canine companion, learn about when they are no longer a safe treat.

 Cashews are high-protein, high-fat snacks, which is already a red flag.
 Excessive fat consumption in dogs is known to pose pancreatitis risks, which could cause the death of dogs.
 Fatty foods pose another hazard.
 If cashews are frequently shared with a canine companion, weight-related issues or even obesity could develop.
 Another risk could arise if cashews are picked from a bowl of mixed nuts, which are often covered by salt, and accidentally picking out a toxic nut for the dog is highly possible.

 Another issue to consider is possible allergic reactions.
 As with any new snack or treat you give your dog, check the response to a small piece first.
-If no itching, swelling, hives or respiratory problems follow, the dog can have controlled numbers of cashew nuts.
+If no itching, swelling, hives, or respiratory problems follow, the dog can have controlled numbers of cashew nuts.